wludh/dataset-AlumniMagazine/README.md

 ## Description

 This dataset is derived from the Alumni Magazine of Washington and Lee University.
 The first issue was published in 1924.
+We created this dataset using [Tesseract](https://github.com/tesseract-ocr/tesseract) to OCR the .tifs of each page then combined the pages of each issue into one text file.
+These issue level files are organized in folders by decade.
 The number of issues in each volume varies.
-We created this dataset using Tesseract to OCR the tifs of each page then combining the pages of each issue into one file.
-These issue level files are organized in folders by decade.
 Each folder and and file name include the Volume, Issue, Year, and Month/Season.

 These files are intended for textual analysis and not as a stand-in for the scanned copies to be read cover to cover.
 If you'd like to read the issues and see the photographs, please go to the [The Washington and Lee University Alumni Magazine online collection](https://dspace.wlu.edu/handle/11021/34868) in the [Digital Archive](https://dspace.wlu.edu/).

 ## Date

 The scanning and OCR process for this project began in 2019.
 We are still updating this collection with new content.

-Latest update: March 2021
+Latest update: May 2021

 ## Format
 .txt